The Impact of The Great Resignation on Finance and IT Sectors

 Attracting New Talent

 Attracting new talent is another significant hurdle.
 Both sectors require a high level of skill and continuous learning, making it essential to not only attract but also invest in the development of new hires.
 However, with fewer individuals entering these fields due to perceived barriers and alternative career options that offer greater flexibility, companies must rethink their strategies to appeal to a new generation of workers.
+Organizations using solutions like GLConnect to create transparent workflows and efficient reporting processes are more likely to appeal to the next generation of finance and IT talent.

 Strategic Adaptations